dtrizna/DInvoke_PoC/README.md

 ## Show Pid

-Most obvious way to see injection is to display banner displaying own process ID.
+Most obvious way to see successful injection is to display banner with current process ID.
-This may done by `showPidTests/show_Pidx64.bin.b64` as seen in image above.
+This may done by `Tests_showPid/show_Pidx64.bin.b64` as seen in image above.

 <img src=".img/showpid_notepad.png" width="700">

 ## Covenant agent

-Provided shellcode is build manually using donut's Python module and callbacks to `192.168.56.110:80` using DefaultHTTPProfile.
+Provided shellcode is build manually using donut's Python module and makes callback to `192.168.56.110:80` using DefaultHTTPProfile.
 Execution with up to date fully functional Windows Defender:

 <img src=".img/covenant_agent_exec.png" width="700">